EARnagram/lessons/sec3/producing_apis_with_express/lesson/README.md

 }
 ```

 And there you have it - we've created a resource on our very own API!
+Go
-Go ahead and test this delete route in Postman.
+ahead and test this delete route in Postman.

 ## Serve On, Parrothead!

-Now as a commander of the Parrothead nation, you've been awarded an official License to Chill.
-You will control the ears, stomachs, and MINDS of all island-escapists that grew up watching too much Gilligan's Island.
+Now as a commander of the Parrothead nation, you've been awarded an
+official License to Chill.
+You will control the ears, stomachs, and
+MINDS of all island-escapists that grew up watching too much Gilligan's
+Island.

 We now know how to create a resource for our very own API.
+In this
-In this lesson, we used dummy data, storing posts in our browser. __We're most likely never going to do that again.__ We'll add a layer of complexity later in the week with MongoDB.
+lesson, we used dummy data, storing posts in our browser.

+__We're most likely never going to do that again.__ We'll add a layer of
+complexity later in the week with MongoDB.

 Let's close on some questions:

 1. What is an API?
 2. Why kind of data are we sending in our Express API?
 3. Where is the input data stored in the POST and PUT methods?
+4. What is Postman used for?
+5, When should you use Postman?

 #### References